rataprens/create-memecoin-site/README.md

-# create-memecoin-site
+# 🚀 Memecoin Website Generator

-🚀 **A CLI tool to generate customizable websites for memecoins using Gatsby.**
+The ultimate CLI tool to create sleek, customizable websites for your memecoin in minutes.

-## 📌 Introduction
+## 🌟 What is it?

-`create-memecoin-site` is a command-line tool that helps you quickly generate a complete website for your memecoin.
-It automates the process of setting up a Gatsby-based site with customizable themes, blockchain options, and content tailored to your memecoin project.
+`create-memecoin-site` is a command-line tool that generates modern, responsive websites for your memecoin project.
+Built with Gatsby, it offers:

+- **Customizable themes:** Choose from dark, light, cyberpunk, and more.
+- **Blockchain integration:** Supports Ethereum and Solana.
+- **Dynamic content:** Add tokenomics, roadmaps, and step-by-step guides for users.
+- **Quick setup:** Get your site up and running in seconds.

-## 🔧 Installation
+## 🛠 Installation

-You can run the tool directly using `npx` (recommended) or install it globally.

-### Option 1: Run directly with npx
+### Using npx (recommended)

 ```sh
 npx create-memecoin-site
 ```

-### Option 2: Install globally
+### Or install it globally

 ```sh
 npm install -g create-memecoin-site